CSCfi/metadata-submitter-frontend/README.md

 Install pnpm that suits your machine from [pnpm installation](https://pnpm.io/installation).

-Install and run backend from [SD Submit API repository](https://github.com/CSCfi/metadata-submitter/).
+Install and run backend from SD Submit API repository [Gitlab](https://gitlab.ci.csc.fi/sds-dev/sd-submit/metadata-submitter/) / [Github](https://github.com/CSCfi/metadata-submitter).

 > **Note:** If you run the backend with `docker compose`, you will then also need to set the `REDIRECT_URL` environment variable to the UI address (e.g. add `REDIRECT_URL=http://localhost:3000` into the `.env` file).